 \section{Introduction}

 Proper quantization of physical systems requires a correct definition of physical observables (such as the Hamiltonian, momentum, etc.) as self-adjoint operators in an appropriate Hilbert space and their spectral analysis.
 This problem is a much more subtle issue then the mere prescription of assigning a hermitian operator (or matrix) to a classical observable.
-Solution to this problem is not straightforward for nontrivial quantum systems (systems on nontrivial manifolds, in particular on manifolds with boundaries or with singular interactions).
-These nontrivial quantum systems with singular potentials, both relativistic and non-relativistic, with or without boundaries, play an important role in physics, and a consistent and well defined quantization requires a considerable amount of preliminary information from different advanced chapters of functional analysis.
-However, the content of such chapters usually goes beyond the scope of the mathematical apparatus presented in standard textbooks on Quantum Mechanics (QM) for physicists\footnote{There are some exceptions such as \cite{iznimke} which are mainly intended for mathematically minded physicists and mathematicians}, e.g., \cite{standard} and even in recently published textbooks \cite{nove}.
-The main aim of this paper is twofold.
-First goal is of pedagogical nature, namely, to convince the reader-physicist that one must be very careful when reading standard textbooks on QM for physicists and particularly careful when applying the notions and prescriptions from such textbooks to nontrivial systems.
-The second goal is to review some of the recent (and not so recent) applications and bring the reader to the frontier of some of the latest research where the self-adjoint issues play a crucial role.
-The mathematical apparatus of QM is functional analysis, more specifically, the theory of linear operators in Hilbert spaces.
-This is a quite ``subtle science'' and it takes considerable time to master it.
-For this reason, standard textbooks on QM for physicists present a rather simplified version of the relevant parts of functional analysis in the form of brief ``rules'' (sometimes even called axioms\footnote{See the Appendix A}!) such that many mathematical subtleties are necessarily left aside or ``swept under the rug''.
-These ``rules'' are, more or less, based on our experience in finite-dimensional linear algebra, which often proves to be misleading and lead to some paradoxes when taken too literally.
-We will outline some of these paradoxes in Section II in order to motivate the reader-physicist.\\
+Solution to this problem is not straightforward and goes beyond the finite-dimensional hermiticity condition when dealing with nontrivial quantum systems such as systems on manifolds with boundaries or with singular interactions.
+These nontrivial quantum systems with singular potentials, both relativistic and non-relativistic, with or without boundaries, play a very important role in physics, and a consistent and well defined quantization needs a considerable amount of techniques and results usually found only in different advanced chapters on functional analysis.
+However, these advanced functional analytical methods usually go beyond the scope of the mathematical apparatus usually presented in standard textbooks on Quantum Mechanics (QM) for physicists\footnote{There are some exceptions such as \cite{iznimke} which are mainly intended for mathematically minded physicists and mathematicians.}, e.g., \cite{standard}, and unfortunately this remains unchanged even in more modern textbooks \cite{nove}.
+The aim of this paper is twofold.
+The first goal is of more pedagogical nature, namely, to convince the reader-physicist that one must take a lot of caution when reading standard textbooks on QM for physicists and ``blindly'' applying the notions and prescriptions from such textbooks to nontrivial quantum systems.
+The second goal is to show the natural appearance (and necessity) of anomalies in QM and to review some of the recent (and not so recent) applications and bring the reader to the frontier of some of the latest research where the self-adjoint issues play a crucial role.\\